Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** The act of taking something as your own, such as a method or system.
 **Sentence:** The adoption of new farming technology helped increase crop yields.
 **Conversation:**
-A – How did the farm improve its productivity?
+A – How did the farm improve its productivity
 B – The adoption of better equipment played a big role.

 ---